 This product fulfils all relevant directives of the European Union.
+For further information please contact Neobotix.

 2.7.2 RoHS Information

 As non-road mobile machinery our mobile robots are explicitly exempted from the scope of the RoHS directive 2011/65/EU.
 We have nevertheless followed the underlying principles of RoHS and tried to reduce the use of harmful and dangerous substances in our products as much as possible.